 - 1. These Regulations are made subject to the General Academic Regulations of the School.
-They apply to every student taking a programme leading to a first degree in the School or any course constituting part of such a degree. - 2.
-The first degrees in the School are the Bachelor of Arts (BA), the Bachelor of Science (BSc) and the Bachelor of Laws (LLB), comprising a number of programmes each leading either to the award of the degree with a particular title or to completion of the General Course.
+They apply to every student taking a programme leading to a first degree in the School or any course constituting part of such a degree, except those who registered for that programme in the 2018/19 academic year. - 2.
+The first degrees in the School are the Bachelor of Arts (BA), the Bachelor of Science (BSc) and the Bachelor of Laws (LLB), comprising a number of programmes each leading either to the award of the degree or the General Course.

-- 3. A programme leading to a degree normally extends over three or four consecutive academic years, as set out in the programme regulations.
-The normal maximum period for completing a three year degree is six years from the initial date of registration.
-The normal maximum period for completing a four year degree is seven years from the initial date of registration. - 4.
+- 3. The minimum length of the period of study is set out in the individual programme regulations.
+The normal maximum period of registration for an undergraduate programme will be as defined within the General Academic Regulations.
+Failure to achieve an award within the maximum period of registration allowed will result in deregistration. - 4.
 A student will normally enrol for courses up to the value of four course units in each year.
 Courses must be chosen to comply with the programme regulations concerned.
 All undergraduate students are enrolled on LSE100 in addition to the courses specified by their programme regulations. - 5.
 All undergraduates are awarded a mark for the compulsory additional course, LSE100, which is represented on their transcript but does not count towards progression requirements or their final degree classification.
 The regulations regarding examinations for LSE100 are published separately to students as course-specific guidance. - 6.
-Students registered on the BSc Philosophy, Politics and Economics will be enrolled on the Interdisciplinary Research Seminar course.
-Whilst the marks for this course will appear on an academic transcript, the mark will not be counted for the purpose of classification.
+Students may be enrolled on to compulsory courses for which the t marks will appear on their academic transcript, but will not be counted for the purpose of classification.